Sjostedt-eric/NASA-NEX-DCP30-GEE/README.md

 Created in collaboration with Alex Francis, current MS Geology student at the University of Tennessee, Knoxville & Dr. Christopher Russoniello, Assistant Professor leading the Hydrogeology Lab at the University of Rhode Island (https://cjrusson.wixsite.com/mysite).

 ## Motivation:
-This repository was created to share produced code on how to extract this multi-terabyte dataset for local research applications using GEE.
+This repository was created to share produced Java code on how to extract this multi-terabyte dataset for local research applications using GEE.
 At the time of production (Summer 2022) there was  methods available to extract this data but mostly based on AWS (https://github.com/awslabs/open-data-docs/tree/main/docs/nasa-nex).
 We utilized the open-source GEE environment to provide a reproducible, easy access method to accessing this NEX DCP30 dataset.
 We hope this repository can be of help in your endeavors in downloading/extracting this awesome dataset!

 ## Dataset Description:
 Description taken from https://developers.google.com/earth-engine/datasets/catalog/NASA_NEX-DCP30#description